 After a brief stint in professional golf, a job in sales, and a go at public policy, I began working as an executive director for a Christian non-profit ministry.

 My life has had many twists and turns, but for every failure and heartache, there was strength to move forward.
-(If you want to know about my unlikely–well, very unlikely–journey to becoming a follower of Jesus Christ, click the posts below).

 Today I live in the suburbs of Nashville, Tennessee, and try to live a transparent life with friends and neighbors–one marked by faith and hope.

 I’m husband to one wonderful Jennifer, a dad of five, grandfather to Henry, and “human” to a dachshund named Aubie (in honor of my beloved Auburn Tigers).

 In a journey that still astounds me, I now work for ministries here and around the world.
 Much of my time is spent speaking, writing, and consulting on their behalf.

 I was born and raised in the outskirts of Nashville, TN, and blessed to grow up with a big extended family surrounded by faith, love, and music.